Focus on Education

 - Individual 2-hour tutoring sessions with a former board examiner are provided by request for all seniors.

 All residents are encouraged to participate in the Gulf Atlantic Resident Research Conference, as well as other regional and national conferences with departmental support for travel.
+In 2019, we are hosting GAARRC at the Opal Sands Resort in St. Pete Beach, Florida.

 Residents also participate in research, patient safety and quality initiatives, and educational endeavors.